juanluispaz/ts-sql-query/README.md

 ### Defining the connection object

-When you define the connection object you extends your database connection class that will receive two generic arguments, the first one is the connection class itself and the second one y a name for the database in your system.
+When you define the connection object you extends your database connection class that will receive two generic arguments, the first one is the connection class itself and the second one is a name for the database in your system.

 ```ts
 import { PostgreSqlConnection } from "ts-sql-query/connections/PostgreSqlConnection";